Samer Hamadeh: Career

 Hamadeh began his career as an associate at the Los Angeles management consulting firm L.E.K.
 Consulting, where he focused on corporate and business strategy.
 Before that, he co-founded and managed a customized textbook printing company, worked at Chevron Corporation, and co-authored The Internship Bible and America’s Top Internships published by Random House's Princeton Review imprint.

 In 1996, Hamadeh co-founded Vault.com and served as CEO until the company was sold to the New York private equity firm Veronis Suhler Stevenson in October 2007.
-His Vault.com co-founders were Mark Oldman and H.S.
-“Sam” Hamadeh, who was his brother.
+His Vault.com co-founders were Mark Oldman and his late brother H.S.
+“Sam” Hamadeh.

 Hamadeh sits on the board of the non-profit PeaceWorks Foundation and is or has been a board observer, angel investor and advisor in two dozen early-stage companies, including Directly, Campusfood.com (sold to GrubHub Seamless), Crunched, Splurgy, and PublicStuff (now part of Accela).
 Samer is also a mentor at several accelerators, including German Accelerator, Lazaridis Institute, Blueprint Health, NYCSeedStart, and First Growth Venture Network, as well as a member of Young Presidents' Organization and the Executive Board of Venture for America.